Chapter 4

 their loved Commander unutterable woe.
 In grief and wonder they listened

-peace, its joy and glory and immortal life, and come in contact with the
+and peace, its joy and glory and immortal life, and come in contact with

-degradation of earth, to endure its sorrow, shame, and death.
-He was to
+the degradation of earth, to endure its sorrow, shame, and death.
+He was

-stand between the sinner and the penalty of sin; yet few would receive Him
+to stand between the sinner and the penalty of sin; yet few would

-as the Son of God.
-He would leave His high position as the Majesty of
+receive Him as the Son of God.
+He would leave His high position as the

-heaven, appear upon earth and humble Himself as a man, and by His own
+Majesty of heaven, appear upon earth and humble Himself as a man, and by

-experience become acquainted with the sorrows and temptations which man
+His own experience become acquainted with the sorrows and temptations

-would have to endure.
-All this would be necessary in order that He might
+which man would have to endure.
+All this would be necessary in order

-be able to succor them that should be tempted.
-Hebrews 2:18.
-When His
+that He might be able to succor them that should be tempted.
+Hebrews

 The angels

-little lower than the angels for the suffering of death."
-Hebrews
+made "a little lower than the angels for the suffering of death."

-2:9.
-As He should take human nature upon Him, His strength would not be
+Hebrews 2:9.
+As He should take human nature upon Him, His strength would

-equal to theirs, and they were to minister to Him, to strengthen and
+not be equal to theirs, and they were to minister to Him, to strengthen

-soothe Him under His sufferings.
-They were also to be ministering spirits,
+and soothe Him under His sufferings.
+They were also to be ministering

-sent forth to minister for them who should be heirs of salvation.
-Hebrews
+spirits, sent forth to minister for them who should be heirs of

 When the

-be filled with grief and indignation and would wish to deliver Him from
+would be filled with grief and indignation and would wish to deliver Him

-His murderers; but they were not to interpose in order to prevent anything
+from His murderers; but they were not to interpose in order to prevent

-which they should behold.
-It was a part of the plan of redemption that
+anything which they should behold.
+It was a part of the plan of

-Christ should suffer the scorn and abuse of wicked men, and He consented
+redemption that Christ should suffer the scorn and abuse of wicked men,

 Christ